In Rochdale borough, domestic violence and abuse affects thousands of adults and children each year.

 - Information about who you can contact for legal support and advice.

-- Independant Choices - The focus of the services of Independent Choices is the confidential helpline, the Community Helpline Language Service and the LGBT Independent Domestic Violence Advisor.
+- Independant Choices (external link) - The focus of the services of Independent Choices is the confidential helpline, the Community Helpline Language Service and the LGBT Independent Domestic Violence Advisor.

 Find out about alternative housing